asynkron/gam-web/src/docs/dotnet/Persistence.md

 ## Snapshotting

-The `Persistence` module also supports the concept of snapshotting, _both with and without event sourcing_.
-When used without event sourcing, this is the equivalent of only ever saving the _current_ state of the actor, i.e. no audit log of changes is kept.
+When configured to just use snapshotting, this is the equivalent of only ever saving the _current_ state of the actor, i.e. no audit log of changes is kept.

 We can rewrite the Counter example above to only use snapshotting: